AppleInsider may earn an affiliate commission on purchases made through links on our site.

 Other elements of the patent application also cover the use of actuators on the input surface to create "dynamically adjustable surface heigh variations," namely a representation of a keyboard.

-Apple files numerous patent applications with the USPTO on a regular basis, and while they do indicate areas of interest for the company, it is far from guaranteed that the ideas will appear in a consumer device in the future.
+Apple is regularly granted numerous patents, but while they do indicate areas of interest for the company, it is far from guaranteed that the ideas will appear in a consumer device in the future.

 Another patent for "Fabric-based devices with force sensing" explains how gloves or similar items could be used to sense force, using sensors embedded in the fabric.
 While it could also apply to other items, such as headbands and soft furnishings, the patent does go out of its way to suggest how sensors could be set up in a glove.